California county routes in zone E: E9

-County Route E9 (CR E9) is a county highway in Sacramento and Yolo counties in California, United States.
+County Route E9 (CR E9) is a county highway in Sacramento and Yolo counties in the U.S. state of California.
 It connects to State Route 160 at both ends.
 CR E9 runs on top of the western levee of the Sacramento River for nearly all its length, paralleling SR 160 on the eastern levee.
 It is known as Sutter Slough Bridge Road from its southern junction with SR 160 at the Paintersville Bridge near the town of Courtland in Sacramento County to the Yolo County line at Sutter Slough.
 Once in Yolo County, it is known as South River Road and passes through the town of Clarksburg before crossing over the Freeport Bridge and ending at its northern junction with SR 160 in the town of Freeport in Sacramento County.